gooch/sustainable_energy_without_the_hot_air/book.md

 there are exactly enough clockwork officials to process one thousand pas-sengers per hour.
 There’s a modest queue, but because of the match ofarrival rate to service rate, the queue isn’t getting any longer.
-Now imag-ine that owing to fog an extra stream of ﬂights is diverted here from asmaller airport.
+Now imag-ine that owing to fog an extra stream of flights is diverted here from asmaller airport.
 This stream adds an extra 50 passengers per hour to thearrivals lobby – a small addition compared to the original arrival rate ofone thousand per hour.
 Initially at least, the authorities don’t